NingWang1729/Foodar/README.md

 # Foodar

-Foodar is a sample food delivery website with an about page and a registration page.
-The About Page provides information regarding Foodar and links to the registration page.
-The Registration Page redirects to the About Page once the registration form is complete.
+Foodar is a sample food delivery website.
+It contains a home page, and about page, and a registration page.
+The title links to the home page.
+The footer contains a navbar to each page of the website.
+It also contains links to the privacy information and terms of service, the pages themselves to be implemented at a later date.